isomerpages/imda-codesg/_infocomm-media-clubs-cca/EXCEL: A Platform to Excel/Overview.md

 * The Silver Dove Project by Ngee Ann Secondary School
 * Helping teenagers who are facing mental health problems by Northbrooks Secondary School
 * It All Starts Hear Media Project by Peicai Secondary School
+* The wall by Presbyterian High School
-* stress_pop! by School of Science and Technology
+* Stress_pop! by School of Science and Technology
 * Help Those Around You by St Hilda's Secondary School
 * Resolution by Victoria Secondary School
 * Shine A Light by Woodlands Secondary School